-Do you live near a pious fool.
-If the fox is king, bow before him, A miser is as wicked as an idolator.
-Teach thy tongue to say "I do not know."
+Do you live near a pio 18 fool.
+If the fox is king, bow before him.
+A miser is as wicked as an idolator.

+Teach thy tongue to say "I do not

 Thy friend has a friend, and thy friend's friend has a friend; be discreet.

-thing its place.
+Despise no man and deem nothing impossible; every man has his hour and everything its place.
 To pray loudly is not a necessity of devotion; when we pray we must direct our hearts towards Heaven.
 He or she who gives charity becomes blest, or, as it is written: "A beneficent soul will be abundantly blest."
-There are three crowns-of the Law, the

-Priesthood and the Kingship: but the crown of a good name is greater than them
+There are three crowns-of the Law, the Priesthood and the Kingship: but the crown of a good name is greater than them from the Talmud.

-Though it is not incumbent upon thee to complete the work, do not therefore or are from pursuing it.
-If the work is great, great will be thy reward, and thy Master is faithful in His payment. - Translated from the Talmud.

-Victor Hugo, when about to journey in Garmany which inspired his book, of the Rhine," called at the government of fice for his passpurie, when the following conversation took places with the clerk.
-Your name if you places with the clerk.
+Though it is not incumbent upon thee to complete the work, do not therefore cease from pursuing it.
+If the work is great, great will be thy reward, and thy Master is faithful in His payment.-Translated journey in Garmany which inspired his book, "The Rhine," called at the government office for his passports, when the following conversation took place with the clerk: "Your name, if you please?"
+"Victor Hugo," "Age?"
+"Thirty-three."
+"Profession?"
+The post lifted proudly his Olympian front and replied with majesty: "Founder of my school."
+"Very well.
+Write"turning to a fellow-clerk-"write out a passreceive him.
+The cage was six feet long by port for M. Victor Hugo; age, 33; school-

+HORRIBLE RELIGIOUS RITES

-The Barbarous Practices of the tents" of New Mexica There is within the limits o' New body keown as Las Flagely Penitentes.
-The latter name is mon with us here, The Journal man on Friday had people as exhibited at Nacionesta the strongholds of the order.
-To adobe church was filled to overflow devotees of the order and idle carios ers.
-Sarvices were commenced with and then other exercises followed m ary to the horrible work 8) 8000 h An immense cross had been provided length of which was fully twelve feet a cross-bar of about six feet, and the weighing fully 175 to 200 pounds who were to take part in the brutal exercises were three men ranging in from twenty-one to twenty-eight v were stripped to the waist, and each a piece of soap-weed, which is very to fibre, and through which thorn from native cactus had been pushed, make instrument the very sight of which ha back thoughts of the days of the Irqui had the who had the orde the brig of struck he ard with lter while ready for ng of the boat had ing within.
+The Barbarous Practices of the " Penitents" of New Mex c >.

+There is within the limits o' New Mexico a body krown as Las Flagelantes or Las Penitentes.
+The latter name is more com mon with us here.

+The Journal man on Friday had an opportunity of witnessing the methods of these people as exhibited at Naciemento, in the northern portion of this county, and one of the strongholds of the order.
+The little adobe church was filled to overflowing with devotees of the order and idle curiosity seekers.
+Services were commenced with singing and then other exercises followed preliminary to the horrible work so soon to follow.
+An immense cross had been provided, the length of which was fully twelve feet, with a cross-bar of about six feet, and the whole weighing fully 175 to 200 pounds.
+Those who were to take part in the brutal, cruel exercises were three men ranging in age from twenty-one to twenty-eight years.
+All were stripped to the waist, and each carried a piece of soap-weed, which is very tough of fibre, and through which thoras from our native cactus had been pushed, making an instrument the very sight of which brought back thoughts of the days of the Inquisition.